 Curtiss P-40E Warhawk

-Although the AVG general flew earlier model P-40s they were down to their last 20 aircraft when they received a shipment of P-40E’s via Africa and India.
-Assigned to the 3rd Squadron “Tex” Hill, himself a part of the 2nd Squadron (Panda Bears) borrowed aircraft 108 to lead his attack on the Salween River Gorge.
-The improved 700lb bomb capacity appealed to him for the mission profile, as did the extra pair of .50 cal machine guns in the aircraft’s wings.
+Although the AVG started out with earlier model P-40s, attrition had worn down that initial fleet of 99 fighters to just 20 operational aircraft by the time they received a shipment of replacement P-40E’s via Africa and India.
+“Tex” Hill, himself a part of the 2nd Squadron Panda Bears, borrowed ‘aircraft 108’ from the 3rd Squadron to lead an attack on the Salween River Gorge.
+The E-model’s improved 700 lb bomb capacity appealed to him for the mission profile involved, as did the extra pair of .50 caliber machine guns in the wings.

 Did You know?